 Everything but the Kitchen Sink Cookies

-Soft and chewy cookies filled with everything but the kitchen sink, including potato chips, pretzels, butterscotch chips, chocolate chips, and coconut.
+Everything but the Kitchen Sink Cookies – Soft and chewy cookies filled with everything but the kitchen sink, including potato chips, pretzels, butterscotch chips, chocolate chips, and coconut.

-Potato Chip and Pretzel Crack Filling
+Potato Chip and Pretzel Crunch Filling

 With a little brown sugar, milk powder, and butter, you’ll bake the filling on low heat for nearly a half-hour.
 This creates a toffee-like coating around the salty snacks and helps everything to keep a nice crunch.

 The base for these cookies comes from my Soft and Chewy Chocolate Chips Cookies.
 These classic cookies are some of my favorite to make.
 They’re easy and quick, and always a big hit.
-Instead of using two cups of chocolate chips, I reduced the amount to just one cup so I could load it with another cup of butterscotch chips, toasted coconut, and the potato chip and pretzel crack filling.
-The cookie is pretty sweet on its own, so I think it’s crucial to add a little extra crack filling.
+Instead of using two cups of chocolate chips, I reduced the amount to just one cup so I could load it with another cup of butterscotch chips, toasted coconut, and the potato chip and pretzel crunch filling.
+The cookie is pretty sweet on its own, so I think it’s crucial to add a little extra crunch filling.
 You’ll love getting those salty bites with everything sweet around it.

 More Tips & Recipes You’ll Love